 The Godfather, Part II (Screenplay by Francis Ford Coppola and Mario Puzo)

 Michael Corleone is left alone in his garden to contemplate his most secret sin.

 The Grapes of Wrath (Screenplay by Nunnally Johnson, based on the novel by John Steinbeck)

-Tom Joad (leaving his mother): I'll be all around in the dark - I'll be everywhere.
+Tom Joad (saying farewell to his mother, who wonders where he's going): I'll be all around in the dark - I'll be everywhere.
 Wherever you can look - wherever there's a fight, so hungry people can eat, I'll be there.
 Wherever there's a cop beatin' up a guy, I'll be there.
 I'll be in the way guys yell when they're mad.
 I'll be in the way kids laugh when they're hungry and they know supper's ready, and when the people are eatin' the stuff they raise and livin' in the houses they build - I'll be there, too.

 The Third Man (Screenplay by Grahame Greene)